Vyral/base-template/_posts/2020-06-11-sellers-be-smart-in-our-market.md

 {% include pullquote.html %}

-I can’t tell you how many times I’ve seen sellers leaving money on the table by not doing a simple marketing technique or service that should have been used from the start.
+I can’t tell you how many times I’ve seen sellers leaving money on the table by not using a simple marketing technique or service that should have been used from the start.
 Remember that **most properties are going to get the most activity and the best offers in the first couple of weeks after you list it.** You’re in the driver’s seat, so make sure that you’re in a position of strength.

 If you’re thinking about selling your home in our marketplace, don’t hesitate to reach out to me.
 Let’s make an appointment to look at your home, where I can walk you through our selling process.
 I hope to hear from you soon\!